wwosimulation/tracker/README.md

-# tracker
+# Todo List
-Tracker for bugs and suggestions for Narrator Bot
+This is the todo list for the wovsimulation github team